FaithOIgwe/Analyzing-Company-s-Ideal-Customers/README.md

 ### Problem Statement

-In this project I take the position of a Marketign Data Analyst Consulting for a small business who sells retail products such as wines,Fruits, Fish products, sweet products, and Gold products.
+In this project I take the position of a Marketing Data Analyst Consulting for a small business who sells retail products such as wines,Fruits, Fish products, sweet products, and Gold products.

 I have been provided with historical data of their past campaign, to analyze and help them better understand who their ideal customers are.